Monza finally signs new three-year contract

-ROME Italy's Monza circuit has finally signed a three-year contract to keep the country's Formula One grand prix on the calendar, organizers said on Tuesday.
+ROME (Reuters) - Italy's Monza circuit has finally signed a three-year contract to keep the country's Formula One grand prix on the calendar, organizers said on Tuesday.

 The new deal had already been agreed on a handshake with the sport's commercial supremo Bernie Ecclestone at September's race, when the last one expired, but the signing was delayed by legal wranglings.